ILIAEVI/event_ticketing/README.md

-# Django API with Authentication, Event Management, and Contact Features
+# Django API with Authentication, Event Management & Booking, Queue System and Contact Features

 This project is a Django-based web application providing various features, including user authentication, event management with booking and queue, and contact management with email answering functionalities for admins.